MLcoderss/ML-project/README.md

 ## **Description of the Project**
 We here will describe how our code works.
 Our main code can be found [here].
-Our data set has been imported from :- pages.swcp.com/stocks/
+Our data set has been imported from [Historical Stock Data].